DennisByberg/k8s-todo/docs/dev/daily-startup.md

 ### 1. Start Docker Desktop

-Start the Docker Desktop application and wait for Kubernetes to be ready.
+Start the Docker Desktop application and start the K8s cluster.
+Wait for it to be ready.

 ### 2. Switch Context